H1B

 H2A Visa (Temporary or Seasonal Agricultural Workers):

-A foreign
+A foreign national may

 The LL.M.
 Law Group can help obtain an H2A visa